duckstax/otterbrix/README.md

 - [ ] ndarray.
    - [ ] Implementation of ndarray.
    - [ ] CUDA integration to speed up the processing of ndarray operations.
-   - [ ] OpenCL integration to speed up the processing of ndarray operations (optionally).
+   - [ ] OpenCL integration to speed up the processing of ndarray operations (optional).
 - [ ] Monitoring: implementation of monitoring capabilities for the state of the worker pool and processes, visualization of statistics and load.

 ### Under heavy development.
 Come back later